dbamman/litbank/tagger/README.md

 # Tag entities/events in new text

 This code identifies the entities and events in new text using a bidirectional LSTM (for events) and a layered bidirectional LSTM-CRF (for entities).
-Both models use BERT contextual embeddings, which yield a substantial performance increase over equivalent non-BERT neural models reported in [Bamman et al. 2019] (http://people.ischool.berkeley.edu/~dbamman/pubs/pdf/naacl2019_literary_entities.pdf) and [Sims et al. 2019] (http://people.ischool.berkeley.edu/~dbamman/pubs/pdf/acl2019_literary_events.pdf).
+Both models use BERT contextual embeddings, which yield a substantial performance increase over equivalent non-BERT neural models (reported in [Bamman et al. 2019](http://people.ischool.berkeley.edu/~dbamman/pubs/pdf/naacl2019_literary_entities.pdf) and [Sims et al. 2019](http://people.ischool.berkeley.edu/~dbamman/pubs/pdf/acl2019_literary_events.pdf)).

 ||Entities|Events|
 |---|---|---|